nf2337/Mapping-Global-Foodscapes/tutorial3.md

 ![Image 21](/Mapping-Global-Foodscapes/assets/img/Tutorial-3/21-Tutorial-3.png)

+## Editting in Google Sheets

 Now, we’ll do some more edits to ease processing the dataset.
 QGIS is case sensitive (ie. It differentiates between uppercase and lowercase text).
 Your ISO 3, the country codes, are in lower case, which will be an issue for the table join.
 So, let’s convert them to upper case.
-In cell D2, paste this formula: =UPPER(B2)
+In cell D2, paste this formula:`=UPPER(B2)`

 Now drag to apply it to all the columns.
 Great.
 In cell D1, name this column Destination_ISO.
 Copy the whole column, and right click > Paste Special > Paste values only.
 Delete all of column B (lower case ISO_3), we don’t need it anymore.

 Note that QGIS doesn’t like to work with spacebars, so avoid them in the attribute headers.
 Change cell C1 to Trade_Value (replace the space with an underscore).

 Finally, we want to calculate the percentages.
-In G1, calculate the total of all tomato exports using the following formula, =SUM(B2:B67)
+In G1, calculate the total of all tomato exports using the following formula, `=SUM(B2:B67)`

 Then, in D1, name your attribute Trade_Percent.
-Then, calculate the percentage by starting from cell D2, using the formula =(B2/1091558740)*100*
+Then, calculate the percentage by starting from cell D2, using the formula `=(B2/1091558740)*100`
 Drag down to get all the values.

 Now, go to View > Freeze > 1 row.
 Then, on Column D (Trade_Percent), click the arrow that pops up on the right, and Sort Sheet Z > A.